 Some self help measures suggested below may help your condition.
 Talk to your doctor or pharmacist about these measures and for more information.

-- Alcohol – your doctor may advise you to
+- Alcohol – your doctor may advise you to limit your

 - Aspirin and many other medicines used to treat arthritis, period pain, headaches – these medicines may irritate the stomach and may make your condition worse.
 Your doctor or pharmacist may suggest other medicines you can take.

 - Caffeine – your doctor may advise you to limit the number of drinks which contain caffeine, such as coffee, tea, cocoa and cola drinks, because they contain ingredients that may irritate your stomach.